voxpupuli/agtm/facts.md

 #Introduction

+[RESEARCH:  Facter 2 and the changes within.  ]

 In the [previous section](Types and Providers) we extended the ssh module we began in the [Classes, Params, and APIs](Same) section to allow it to create ssh_tunnels.
 Now we’re going to extend the module